A focus on strong performance

 If you want to access your super in the lead up to retirement, you may be interested in a transition to retirement (TTR) strategy.
 A TTR strategy allows you to access part of your super as an income stream while you're still working – giving you the flexibility to enjoy life without reducing your income.

 Some of the benefits of accessing your super while working include reducing your working hours, redirecting more of your salary to your super, or spending more quality time doing what you love.
 Learn more about how a TTR strategy could benefit you.

 Ease into retirement and enjoy regular payments from your super while you're still working.
-With flexible payment options, strong long-term performance,3 and simple, transparent fees, see why thousands of members feel confident about transitioning to retirement with us.
+With flexible payment options, a focus on strong long-term performance, and simple, transparent fees, see why thousands of members feel confident about transitioning to retirement with us.

 Find out more

 Enjoy life after work and turn your super into a regular income with our award-winning Retirement Income account.
 As your money stays invested, your savings could continue to grow.
-Find out why thousands of Australians have partnered with QSuper in retirement.
+Find out why thousands of Australians enjoy retirement with QSuper products.